Intermediate Literature, Writing

 - improve the quality of our writing through skills acquisition

-Intermediate Literature, Writing is a reading and writing course which attempts to develop critical literacy and thoughtful written expression.
+Intermediate Literature, Writing is an 8th/9th grade reading and writing course which attempts to develop critical literacy and thoughtful written expression.
 These two objectives are always balanced by the overall purpose of the language arts: to hone skills of communication.
 Because reading and writing are so closely tied together, students will always work to improve their writing when they are dealing critically with a literary text and, through excellent writing, they will learn to be strong readers.